Despair and dread grip Syrian refugees on election’s eve

 Abdallah al-Araj, a 21-year-old former student from Raqqa, a northeastern city now controlled by an al Qaeda splinter group, described his disillusionment as the revolt turned from protest movement to civil war after a government crackdown.

 "This is not a revolution, this is the destruction of the country," he said.
-"We would've definitely stood with something that realised the demands of the people in a peaceful, civilised way.
+"We would've definitely stood with something that realized the demands of the people in a peaceful, civilized way.
 But once the situation got dragged into armed revolution, once it became militarised, it was bound to fail."

 Yet the question of where to place the blame is still very much a source of debate.
 When Mohammad Jumaa, a 31-year-old refugee from the central city of Homs, started to say a majority of Syrians now support Assad, another refugee cut him short.